EAA Biplane: Design and development

 A preliminary design was produced for the EAA by a team of Allison engineers led by EAA member Jim D. Stewart in 1955.
 This team took the Gere Sport of the 1930s as their starting point and eventually developed a completely new design, which also incorporated several later design changes made by Robert D. Blacker, the prototype's builder and one of its test pilots.

 Blacker's design changes included adding a +2 degree of dihedral to the upper wing, redesign of the horizontal stabilizer, installation of a diagonal brace at Stations 2 and 3, a change to the fuselage truss assembly, strengthening of the control column support, and a ball-bearing arrangement.

 The design is a single-seat biplane of conventional configuration, with staggered, single-bay equal-span wings braced with N-struts.
 The undercarriage is of fixed tailwheel type.
 The fuselage is fabric-covered welded steel tube, and the wings fabric-covered wood.

-This prototype EAA Biplane was built by Blacker and his students at St. Rita of Cascia High School in Chicago, Illinois, as the second airplane completed as part of EAA's Project Schoolflight.
+This prototype EAA Biplane was built by Blacker (President of EAA Chapter 15 at the time) and his students at St. Rita of Cascia High School in Chicago, Illinois, as the second airplane completed as part of EAA's Project Schoolflight.
 The EAA Biplane construction began in September 1957, with a first flight in June, 1960.
 During the construction of the prototype, Blacker wrote several "EAA Biplane Progress Reports" published in EAA's Sport Aviation magazine.
 Blacker put the prototype's incomplete fuselage as on display at EAA's 1958 fly-in.
 The prototype EAA Biplane work, along with the other facets of Project Schoolflight, resulted in the award of the Mechanix Illustrated trophy for "Outstanding Achievement in Home-Built Aircraft".
 The completed prototype EAA Biplane was first publicly shown at the 1961 Rockford, Illinois Fly-In.